cyberaide/bookmanager-service/paper/vonLaszewski-bookmanager.md

 YAML Table of Contents format:

-The table of contents for the book can be controlled with a simple yaml file that has some specific contextual enhancements.
+The table of contents for the book can be controlled with a simple YAML file that has some specific contextual enhancements.
 This includes the creation of a BOOK section that has the sections outlined in hierarchical form, and contains chapter and section headers without links that are automatically generated.

-Examples of yaml files are provided at
+Examples of YAML files are provided at

 * [python.yml](https://github.com/cyberaide/bookmanager/blob/master/tests/python.yml)